deltadaedalus/vudu/README.md

-this fork makes every files, folder and reference to them fully lowercase, to fix issues when zipping it. also fixes some small bugs that personally annoyed me.
+this fork makes every file, folder and reference to them completely lowercase, to fix issues when zipping/distributing it. also fixes some small bugs that personally annoyed me.

 # vudu
 ## visual unified debug utility for LÖVE2D